Happy to see widening options for tribal women: President Murmu

 “Don’t just get laid back thinking the government would provide everything.
 You will have to take one or two extra steps than the government to move ahead.
 And, once you get ahead, don’t forget those lagging,” added Murmu.

 The President said that the tribal society presents ideal examples in many fields.
-“One of these are the non-prevalence of the dowry system in the tribal society.
-Many people in our society, even the well-educated ones, have not been able to give up the dowry system till date,” she said.
+“One of these is the non-prevalence of the dowry system in the tribal society.
+Many people in our society, even the well-educated ones, have not been able to give up the dowry system till date,” said Murmu.

-Also Read: Kejriwal lists 3 events to claim President ignored.
-Then says, ‘SCs, STs asking whether…’

 “There is a need to preserve the tribal culture.
 We have demanded a separate Sarna code.
 We also want tribal languages Ho, Mundari and Kurukh to be included in the eighth schedule.
 We urge the Centre to grant these,” said Soren.

-Later in the day, the President visited the IIT campus in Namkum and handed over medals to students at its second convocation ceremony.
+Later in the day, she visited the campus of IIT in Namkum and handed over medals to students at its second convocation ceremony.